A few random things…

 Kevin McBrien is a Southern California-based musicologist, writer, editor, and speaker who has a passion for connecting others with classical music.

 Kevin is a PhD candidate in musicology at the University of California, Santa Barbara, where he received his Master’s degree in spring 2019.
-He is currently working on a dissertation that explores the intersections between European émigré composers and Los Angeles orchestras in the 1930s and 40s.
-Other interests include: public musicology, concert culture and programming, and American musical theater.
-Alongside his academic studies, Kevin has worked as both TA and instructor for the Music Appreciation course at UC Santa Barbara.
+He is currently working on a dissertation that explores intersections between European émigré composers and Los Angeles orchestras in the 1930s and 40s.
+Other interests include: twentieth- and twenty-first century music, concert culture history, and public musicology/audience engagement.
+Alongside his academic studies, Kevin has worked as both TA and instructor for the Music Appreciation (MUS 15) course at UC Santa Barbara.

 In 2015, Kevin graduated from California State University, Long Beach with a Bachelor’s degree in music history & literature.
 His senior thesis, completed under the supervision of Drs.
 Kristine Forney and Roger Hickman, examined Richard Addinsell’s score for Goodbye, Mr. Chips and related archival materials housed in the University’s MGM Collection.
 Kevin spent summer 2015 at the Music Division of the Library of Congress, organizing and archiving twentieth-century publicity photographs as part of the Junior Fellows Summer Intern Program.

 For two summers (2018, 19), Kevin worked as the Assistant Program Book Editor at the Aspen Music Festival and School.
 In this position, he edited program notes, artist bios, and other printed materials for dozens of events during the Festival’s season.